From JPMA Toward Enhancing Drug Discovery Capability

 Chairman Hiroaki Ueno

-In order for a climate of innovation to take root in Japan, leading to an increase in the healthy life expectancy of the Japanese people and revitalization of economic activity, it is important to have an environment that encourages the creation of innovative new drugs and a system where such innovation is appropriately evaluated at the NHI price.
+In order for the soil for innovation to take root in Japan, leading to an increase in the healthy life expectancy of the people and revitalization of economic activities, it is important to have an environment for the creation of innovative new drugs and a system in which such innovation is appropriately evaluated in terms of drug prices.
 New drugs should be created without interruption and delivered to patients.
 Investments in new drug creation should be recouped early and used for reinvestment in further drug discovery.
 The attractiveness of the Japanese market will be enhanced, and new drugs created overseas will be introduced quickly.
-I believe that an environment in which these factors form a virtuous cycle is the type of ecosystem that Japan, as a country of drug discovery, is aiming for.
+I believe that an environment in which these factors form a virtuous cycle is the kind of ecosystem that Japan, as a country of drug discovery, is aiming for.

 (From the Journal of the Pharmaceutical Society of Japan)